-Nutrigenomix is pleased to provide you with your Personalised Nutrition and Fitness Report based on your individual genetic profile.
-Your recommendations are based on the most current evidence-based scientific research that has been published in peer-reviewed journals and reviewed by our team of world-renowned experts in the field of nutrigenomics.
+Nutrigenomix is pleased to provide you with your Personalised Nutrition for Fertility Report, based on your individual genetic profile.
+Your recommendations are based on scientific research that has been published in peer-reviewed journals and reviewed by our team of world-renowned experts in the field of nutrigenomics.

 Our laboratory has used state-of-the-art genetic testing procedures to analyse your DNA sample.
-We examined your genetic code to determine how your genes can influence recommendations related to weight management, body composition, cardiometabolic health, food intolerances, eating habits, fitness performance and injury risk.
-Based on these results, we developed a series of nutrition and fitness recommendations that are aligned with your genetic profile and gathered additional genetic insights for you and your healthcare provider to consider.
+We examined your genetic code to determine how your genes can influence nutrition recommendations related to fertility, through nutrient metabolism and requirements, cardiometabolic health, weight management, body composition, food intolerances, eating habits, and fitness performance.
+Based on these results, we have developed a series of nutrition and fitness recommendations that are aligned with your genetic profile and gathered additional genetic insights for you and your healthcare provider to consider.
 As new discoveries in the field of nutrigenomics are made, you will have the opportunity to access this information to further fine-tune your personalised nutrition and fitness plan.

-You and your healthcare professional can now use the personalised recommendations contained in this report to help you achieve optimal nutritional status and fitness level.
-In this way, you can create a plan to maximise your genetic potential and overall health and start to eat according to your genes!
+You and your healthcare professional can now use the personalised recommendations contained in this report to help you achieve optimal nutritional status and enhance fertility.
+In this way, you can create a plan to maximise your reproductive potential and overall health and start to eat according to your genes!

-How Huy
+Hond Huy